kotakondo/18337/Readme.md

 ## General Setup

-Deep-PANTHER has been tested with Ubuntu 20.04/ROS Noetic.
-Other Ubuntu/ROS version may need some minor modifications, feel free to [create an issue](https://github.com/mit-acl/panther/issues) if you have any problems.
+Our planner has been tested with Ubuntu 20.04/ROS Noetic.

 The instructions below assume that you have ROS Noetic installed on your Linux machine.